 Community Helpers Beginning Sounds

 Are your students learning to identify beginning sounds?
 Beginning sounds are an important part of developing phonological awareness skills.
-In this activity, students will identify the beginning sound of each picture and attach a clothespin with the correct letter to the corresponding picture.
-There is also a black and white recording sheet included with this activity.
-The beginning sounds activity is available in the Community Helper Literacy Packet.
+In this activity, students will identify the beginning sound of each picture and add a stamp with the corresponding sound to their envelope.
+The beginning sounds activity is available in the Community Helpers Bundle.

 Community Helpers Rhyming